Legal Research and Writing Program

-The Lawyering Skills and Values (LSV) Program at the Shepard Broad Law Center of Nova Southeastern University is an innovative approach to legal education that integrates legal theory and analysis with practical skills and professionalism from the first day of law school.
-The courses in the demanding first-year LSV Program blend traditional legal research and writing curriculum with practice-oriented skills training, and technology.
-The Program combines instruction in legal research, writing, and analysis with other lawyering skills-including interviewing, counseling, negotiating, legal drafting and oral advocacy.
-The Advanced Lawyering Skills & Values (ALSV) Program allows upper class students to select a track and complete two courses from a menu of ALSV offerings in that track.
-There are three tracks available: litigation, transactional, or general practice.
-Students in the ALSV Program encounter forms of alternative dispute resolution, use the latest law office technology, and resolve ethical issues that lawyers typically encounter in the practice of law.
+The Legal Research and Writing Program at the Shepard Broad Law Center of Nova Southeastern University is an innovative approach to legal education that integrates legal theory and analysis with practical skills and professionalism from the first day of law school.
+The courses in the demanding Legal Research and Writing Program blend traditional legal research and writing curriculum with practice-oriented skills training and technology.
+The Program combines instruction in legal research, writing, and analysis with other lawyering skills, including interviewing, counseling, negotiating, legal drafting and oral advocacy.

-Our exceptional LSV faculty members have diverse practice experience and are nationally recognized for their teaching, scholarship, and service.
-LSV faculty members serve as active volunteers for national legal writing organizations including the Legal Writing Institute and the Association of Legal Writing Directors.
-More importantly, LSV faculty members pride themselves on their commitment to student and community involvement.
-LSV faculty members are engaged leaders through support of Moot Court, Law Review, other student organizations, Florida Bar activities, and public service initiatives.
+Our exceptional Legal Research and Writing faculty members have diverse practice experience and are nationally recognized for their teaching, scholarship, and service.
+These faculty members serve as active volunteers for national legal writing organizations including the Legal Writing Institute and the Association of Legal Writing Directors.
+The full-time faculty pride themselves on their commitment to student and community involvement.
+LSV faculty members are engaged leaders in the school and community through support of Moot Court, Law Review, other student organizations, the Florida Bar, and public service initiatives.

 Faculty members who teach in the Legal Research and Writing Program include: